uvatmvf/GameOfPatti/README.md

 - As a kshatriya, I want to lance ground combatants from the back of an elephant, so that I can snipe other players.
 - As a kshatriya, I want to fight with maces, swords and fists on the ground, so that I can rock players that get knocked off elephants or chariots.
 - As a kshatriya, I want to avoid damaging elephants, so that I do not get immediately gored or trampled.
+- As a kshatriya, I want to repulse missile weapons, so that I can defend myself. *

 ## Feature Backlog
 ### Kshatriya Player Characters
 Players can play regular warrior characters.
 Kshatriyas do not have any special abilities at the start of a round, but can acquire in game weapons or abilities by defeating heroes in combat.